ulelab/clipplotr/README.md

 * `-n` or `--normalisation` can be used to specify how the CLIP tracks should be normalised:

-    1. `libsize` - by library size and scaled to crosslinks per million (default)
+    1. `libsize` - by library size and scaled to crosslinks per million (default).
-    2. `maxpeak` - by the maximum peak within the region of interest
+    2. `maxpeak` - by the maximum peak within the region of interest.
-    2. `none` - no normalisation, just plot raw crosslink counts.
+    3. `none` - no normalisation, just plot raw crosslink counts.
+    4. `custom` - by dividing counts with the provided size factors.

+* `--size_factors` can be used to specify the size factors for each CLIP track for `custom` normalisation.

 * `-s` or `--smoothing` can be use to specify how the CLIP track should be smoothed:

-    1. `rollmean` - by a rolling mean (default)
+    1. `rollmean` - by a rolling mean (default).
-    2. `gaussian` - by a Gaussian smooth (this may require a lot of resources for a large region)
+    2. `gaussian` - by a Gaussian smooth (this may require a lot of resources for a large region).
-    2. `none` - no smoothing
+    3. `none` - no smoothing.

 * `w` or `--smoothing_window` can be used to specify the size of the smoothing window in nucleotides (default: 100 nt)